 3. You should determine your risk tolerance

 Your risk tolerance is how much risk you can comfortably live with in your portfolio.
 Determining your risk tolerance can be challenging.
-There are tools, including questionnaires like this, that can help.
 One indicator that you’ve exceeded your investment risk tolerance: when your investments’ performance keeps you awake at night—especially when there’s market volatility.

 It’s OK to have a relatively low risk tolerance.
 However, focusing on lower-risk strategies may mean that you need to adjust your objectives (for example, having, $750,000 at retirement instead of $1 million).
 Or, you may need to lengthen your time horizon, which is how long you have until you tap into your investments.
 For example, you may decide to work until age 68 instead of 65 so you have more time to invest.